-You can invest in property directly (eg owning physical property) or indirectly (eg owning shares in a property company as part of a diversified range of assets).
+Investment in property can be done either directly (eg owning physical property) or indirectly (eg owning shares in a property company as part of a diversified range of assets).

 The return from investing in property is a combination of rental income and changes in the value of the property; which is generally a matter of a valuer's opinion rather than fact.
 We think property is lower risk than equities, but higher risk than bonds over the long-term.